Julian is a filmmaker and photographer. He received his M.A. in Communication from Wichita State and currently works for Yale University.

-5. Remington Submits Thousands Of Memes in Sandy Hook Court Case
+5. Remington Submits Thousands of Memes in Sandy Hook Court Case

-In the nearly decade since the Sandy Hook school shooting in Newtown, Connecticut, firearms manufacturer Remington has filed for bankruptcy and has been embroiled in a lawsuit for wrongful marketing brought forward by nine Sandy Hook families.
+Since the Sandy Hook school shooting in Newtown, Connecticut, firearms manufacturer Remington has filed for bankruptcy and has been embroiled in a lawsuit for wrongful marketing brought forward by nine Sandy Hook families.

-In July of 2021, during the discovery portion of the lawsuit, Remington filed tens of thousands of memes, videos, and gifs to the prosecution, the most famous of which is pictured above — an image of a dead Minion from Despicable Me sliced up like a stead with the words "filet minion."
+In July of 2021, during the discovery portion of the lawsuit, Remington filed tens of thousands of memes, videos, and gifs to the prosecution, the most famous of which is pictured above—an image of a dead Minion from Despicable Me sliced up like a stead with the words "filet minion."

 The bizarre nature of the company's actions immediately put the entire ordeal into meme territory itself and raised a number of questions behind Remington's rationale.